DBBrowne/ga-sei-projectone/readme.md

 Resize your playfield with the Resize button.
 Layout starts to have problems at around 100x100.

+Add new custom Tetromino shapes with the "create shape" button

 There are a **LOT** of commits on this project.
 These would normally exist on a development branch, then be consolidated and tidied before merging with Main.